Last Updated on July 2, 2026 by Daniel Globe

 Common misconceptions about bringing hiking poles through TSA

 There are several misconceptions surrounding the transportation of hiking poles through TSA that can lead to unnecessary stress for travelers.
-One common belief is that all types of hiking poles are outright banned from carry-on luggage due to their potential use as weapons.
-While it is true that TSA agents may scrutinize these items more closely than others, collapsible or foldable hiking poles are generally permitted as long as they do not exceed size restrictions.
+One common belief is that all hiking poles are automatically banned from carry-on luggage.
+That’s not quite right: TSA does allow blunt-tipped poles in the cabin, though officers scrutinize them closely and can still turn one away.

 In the unfortunate event that TSA confiscates your hiking poles at a security checkpoint, it is important to remain calm and understand your options.
 First and foremost, travelers should ask for clarification on why the items were deemed unacceptable for travel.
 In some cases, there may be a misunderstanding that can be resolved through discussion with TSA personnel.